steffadams/sample_dev/README.md

 # sample_dev

 # A basic laravel webdev environment provisioned by puppet using a vagrant/vbox ubuntu install
+# Install and provision the vm with command:

+vagrant up

-# TODO: PUPPETIZE THE REMAINING BELOW STEPS:
+# TODO: PUPPETIZE THE REMAINING BELOW STEPS

 # To install laravel once provisioned do:

 vagrant ssh